 I. The Disease: Non-Hodgkin Lymphoma (NHL)

-Non-Hodgkin lymphoma (NHL) is a cancer that develops in the lymphatic system.
-This network to fight disease is throughout the body.
+Non-Hodgkin lymphoma (NHL) is a cancer that forms in the lymphatic system.
+This network is to fight disease throughout the body.
 In NHL, cancer forms in white blood cells known as lymphocytes.
 Many forms of NHL exist.

 - Swollen but painless lymph nodes in the neck, armpits, or groin.